 Whether you are new in town or new to Jesus, checking out churches can be really hard.
 Where do I go?
 What do I do with my kids?
 What will the music be like?
 What is the teaching like?
 What will people be wearing?
 Will it be weird?
 Am I wasting a Sunday morning only to find out that this is just not the right fit for me?
 These are all valid questions to ask when looking for a church.
 Here is a brief run-down of what to expect at any gathering at any campus of Mosaic Church.
-If you want specific information about our campuses, you can learn more at each campus page: Oakland, Winter Garden, @Walt Disney World.
+If you want specific information about our campuses, you can learn more at each campus page: Winter Garden & @Walt Disney World.

 Parking works a little differently at each of our campuses, but never a big deal.
 Check out the campus pages for more specific details.

 If you’ve been to a few different churches, you know that musical styles can vary quite a bit.
 Ours tends to be a modern rock style on the louder side.
 We have a number of worship leaders on our team and they each bring their own style to our gatherings.
 The bottom line for us is that our worship is designed to point you to Jesus.
 It’s not about the stage or the lights or the talent of the musicians and vocalists.
 It’s about Jesus.
-Check out some of our live recorded worship.

 You may notice that we don’t pass offering plates or buckets at Mosaic and wonder how we pay the electric bill?
 We’ve chosen to make giving a very purposeful action by placing tithing/giving boxes at the back of our worship spaces and we encourage those who call Mosaic home to give regularly, sacrificially and joyfully.
 Learn more about giving.